madhavlab/audsearch/README.md

 ### Minimum
 * NVIDIA GPU with CUDA 10+
 * 25 GB of free SSD space for mini-dataset experiments
-* Ask anup about further requirements----if the req exceeds then we can create a drop-down option here
 </div>

 ---------------------------------------------------------------------------------------------------------------------------